vendramin/team/grants.md

 ### FWO

+* 2023-2028.
+FWO Postdoc Grant for Arne Van Antwerpen (FWOTM1174): The reciprocity between solutions of the Yang-Baxter equation, skew braces and Lie algebras, with attention to computational applications.
-* 2022-2024.
+* 2022-2027.
 FWO Postdoc Grant for Kevin Piterman (FWOTM1118): p-local properties of Skew Braces and solutions to the Yang-Baxter equations.
 * 2021-2025.
 FWO Predoc Grant for Senne Trappeniers (FWOTM1085): The combinatorics of the Yang-Baxter equation and related algebraic structures.
 * 2021-2023.
-FWO PostDoc Grant for Arne Van AntWerpen (FWOTM992).
+FWO PostDoc Grant for Arne Van Antwerpen (FWOTM992).
 The interplay between the Yang-Baxter equation and its associated algebraic structures, with special focus on old conjectures.
 * 2018-2020.
 FWO Predoc Grant for Charlotte Verwimp (FWOTM921): Solutions of the Yang-Baxter equation and associated algebraic structures.

 ### Others